MohamedAbodia/School-Management-System/README.md

 #

 ## Installation
-- Move SMS source code to the web directory of your choice.
+- Move SCMS source code to the web directory of your choice.
 - Create a new MySQL database.
 - Import the databse
 - Modify the file app/models/singleton.php with your database details.